Wednesday, March 20, 2024

 Staphylococcus and many other bacteria and fungus are capable of causing myocarditis and more easily damage heart structures.

-1. infiltrative diseases of the heart.
+1. Infiltrative diseases of the heart.

 1. Radiation and chemotherapy.